mauricioohse/rosengine-v3-tdd/docs/tower-projectile-architecture.md

     - repeated elements does not change the tower, but change tower stats
 - Projectile:
     - entity spawned by towers based on element combination
+    - the projectile is just a combination of components that make it act like a projectile
     - used to kill enemies